 Operating with a Physical Presence in New York State

-Out-of-state institutions seeking to offer credit bearing post-secondary instruction with a physical presence in New York State must complete and submit an Application for Permission to Operate in New York State.
-The application and additional information are available in the Physical Presence section.
+Out-of-state institutions seeking to offer credit-bearing post-secondary instruction with a physical presence in New York State must complete and submit an Application for Permission to Operate in New York State.
+The application and additional information are available in the Permission to Operate section.

 Clinical placements in New York State’s licensed professions trigger a physical presence in New York State and require prior approval or exemption from the New York State Office of Professions.
 This includes out-of-state SARA institutions.
 For additional information contact the Office of Professions at email@example.com or (518) 474‐3817, ext.
 360.